dxw/whippet/README.md

 Generates a Whippet-aware theme with an initial set of templates and tools such as grunt and scss pre-configured.

-##### Migration

-Generates a Whippet application from an old-style dxw wp-content repo.
-(This is probably not useful any more)

 ## Licence

 [MIT](COPYING.txt)